ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ## Disabling RPC services

-Since you will not use NFS in your standalone PVE node, here you'll see how to disable all of its related services or daemons:
+Since you will not use NFS in your standalone Proxmox VE node, see here how to disable all of its related services or daemons:

 1. Open a shell with your `mgrsys` user, and prevent with `systemctl` the `rpcbind` services from starting up when the system boots up: